 Meteor provides full stack reactivity, allowing your UI to seamlessly reflect the true state of the world with minimal development effort.

-Once you’ve installed Meteor, create a project:
+Once you’ve installed Meteor, open a new terminal window and create a project:

 meteor create myapp

 Meteor comes with npm bundled so that you can type